open-cloud/open-cloud.github.io.old/1_user.md

 *xoslib*, a library projection of the XOS data model.
 A builtin tutorial illustrates how to use xsh.

-##<a name="access-sliver">Accessing a Sliver</a>
+##<a name="access-instance">Accessing an Instance</a>

-Slivers connect to the network via NAT; logging into the sliver relies on SSH proxying to forward incoming SSH connections.
+Instances connect to the network via NAT; logging into the instance relies on SSH proxying to forward incoming SSH connections.
 In the Tenant View, click on the *SSH Commands* button to see SSH commands that can be cut-and-pasted into the terminal for logging into your instances.
 In the Developer
-View, the instance Id and node name are displayed in the Sliver frame.
+View, the instance Id and node name are displayed in the Instance frame.
 You can use this information to add lines to your ~/.ssh/config file similar to the following: